crayment/opencode-session-metadata/README.md

 ## Storage Location

-Metadata files are stored in `~/.local/share/opencode/storage/session/<project-id>/` alongside OpenCode's session files, using the `.metadata.json` extension.
+Metadata files are stored in `~/.local/share/opencode/storage/session-metadata/<project-id>/`, organized by project alongside OpenCode's session storage.

 For backward compatibility, the plugin also reads from the legacy location (`.opencode/sessionData/`) if metadata isn't found in the new location.